AbdellahRAISSOUNI/Abdelilah-pins/docs/QUICK_START.md

 - Experience the smooth transition to dashboard with personalized welcome
 - Test session persistence by refreshing the page

-### 3. Dashboard Navigation
+### 3. Dashboard Navigation & Enhanced Features
 - Click through all 6 dashboard sections in the sidebar
 - Notice the clean, professional interface with consistent styling
 - Explore the sidebar collapse and top bar functionality
+- **Test the Interactive Notifications**: Click the bell icon to see the rich dropdown with notification types
-- Test the search and notifications in the top bar
+- **Check the Upgrade Plan**: See the credit usage tracking with progress bar in the sidebar
+- **Explore Compact Metrics**: Notice the 6-column metric cards with hover animations
+- **Test Modern Grid Layout**: See how the layout adapts to different screen sizes

 ### 4. Post Generation Wizard
 - Try the advanced post generation with sitemap URL input